Hi guys!

 It is so divine, delicious… as soon as you put this chashu in your mouth.. you will be in heaven.

-Trust me, when you bring this Chashu Bento Box to work or school, everybody wish they were you!! lol!
+Trust me, when you bring this Chashu Bento Box to work or school, everybody wishes they were you!! lol!

-Jacob (my hubby) and I had this Chashu Bento Box while we’re traveling in a bullet train in Japan.
-We also had chicken teriyaki bento box too, that was delicious as well!
+Jacob (my hubby) and I had this Chashu Bento Box while we’re traveling on a bullet train in Japan.
+We also had a chicken teriyaki bento box too, which was delicious as well!
 If you’d like to know how to make chicken teriyaki, check out my recipe!

-Chicken teriyaki also a fantastic idea for a bento box!!
+Chicken teriyaki is also a fantastic idea for a bento box!!

 But today, let’s make Chashu Bento Box!

-Chashu is Japanese pronunciation of Chinese BBQ pork, AKA Char Siu.
+Chashu is the Japanese pronunciation of Chinese BBQ pork, AKA Char Siu.

 But this cooking method is more of brazing than BBQing or roasting, which makes it easier to try at home!